Gurimarie/Milestone-1-Svenberg-Design-Lab/README.md

 ## Features

-- Need "Sorry, page not working, click here to go back" for when form on contact-page is submitted, and the action-page does not exist.
 - Need "I'm working on it" for when form on contact-page is submitted
-- Need perhaps also "I'm working on it" for when a nav-button is clicked?
-- Click "out of" nav-hamburger without selecting anything (now it stays open until you select a link)
-- Add a video- or audio-file somewhere (required)
+- Add a video- or audio-file somewhere (required) or pop-up!!
 - Fix images, good quality, but as small and easy-loadable as possible